Jockey Club Gold Cup

-The Jockey Club Gold Cup, established in 1919, is a thoroughbred flat race, held at the Saratoga Race Course in the United States, that is open to horses of either gender three-years-old and up.
-It has traditionally been the main event of the fall meeting at Belmont Park, just as the Belmont Stakes is of the spring meeting and the Travers Stakes is of the summer meeting at Saratoga.
-The past winners of the Gold Cup are a veritable who's who of award-winning Hall of Fame horses, including Easy Goer, Man o' War, Cigar, Skip Away, Curlin, Slew o' Gold, John Henry, Affirmed, Forego, Shuvee, Damascus, Buckpasser, Kelso, Sword Dancer, Nashua, Citation, Whirlaway and War Admiral.
-Despite the current $1,250,000 purse and Grade 1 status, the stature of the race has suffered somewhat in recent years thanks to the emergence of the Breeders' Cup Classic held not long afterward, as well as a change in distance to 1 1/4 miles in 1990, reducing its distinctiveness.
+The Jockey Club Gold Cup (previously the Jockey Club Stakes) is a thoroughbred flat race held in September at Belmont Park in Elmont, New York.
+Inaugurated in 1919, it is open to horses of either gender three-years-old and up.
 Part of the Breeders' Cup Challenge series, the winner of the Jockey Club Gold Cup automatically qualifies for the Breeders' Cup Classic.

+Since its inception, the Jockey Club Gold Cup has primarily been run at Belmont Park as the main event of its fall meeting.
+The exceptions were all but two runnings between 1958 and 1974, when the race was held at Aqueduct Racetrack, and from 2021 to 2025, when it was run at Saratoga Race Course.
+It was announced that the 2026 running of the race would return to Belmont Park, which was scheduled to reopen for live racing after several years of track and building reconstruction projects.

+The past winners of the Gold Cup are a who's who of award-winning Hall of Fame horses, including Easy Goer, Man o' War, Cigar, Skip Away, Curlin, Slew o' Gold, John Henry, Affirmed, Forego, Shuvee, Damascus, Buckpasser, Kelso, Sword Dancer, Nashua, Citation, Whirlaway and War Admiral.

+Kelso won the Jockey Club Gold Cup in five consecutive years from 1960 to 1964, when the race was run at Aqueduct.
+Ten horses have won the race twice, including Curlin, Skip Away, Slew o' Gold, Nashua, and Triple Tiara winner Shuvee.

-Before it was known as the Jockey Club Gold Cup, it began as the Jockey Club Stakes.
-This was its name when Man o' War won it against the only horse willing to race him.
+In 1920, Man o' War won the Jockey Club Stakes against the only horse willing to race him.
 Damask, owned by Harry Payne Whitney, was entered as a sporting gesture and to keep Man o' War from having to run alone in a "walkover."
-Damask finished 15 lengths behind with Man o' War held under strong restraint in order not to humiliate his rival.
+Damask finished 15 lengths behind, with Man o' War held under strong restraint in order not to humiliate his rival.
 Even so, Man o' War broke the American record for a mile and a half.

-Ten horses have won the race twice (including Hall of Fame horses Curlin, Skip Away, Slew o' Gold, Nashua and Triple Tiara winner, Shuvee).
-Only one horse in history has won the Cup five times, and that was the great gelding Kelso.

 In the 1978 running, Exceller defeated the previous year's Triple Crown winner, Seattle Slew, by a nose in a memorable stretch duel, with the 1978 Triple Crown winner, Affirmed, finishing fifth after his saddle slipped.
 Sportswriter Bill Nack wrote, "Exceller won by the snip of his chocolate nose. ...
 That battling final furlong remains Seattle Slew's most enduring legacy as a racehorse."

 From 1976 to 1989, the Jockey Club Gold Cup was run at 1 1/2 miles, but from 1921 through 1975 it was 2 mi long, second in distance only to the less prestigious, 2 1/4-mile Display Handicap.
-From 1958 through 1974, except for 1962 and 1968, the race was held at Aqueduct Racetrack instead of Belmont.